khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 ## Accessibility

-Using proper semantic markup is a must so that users of screen readers can navigate through the table one cell at a time, hearing column and row headers spoken to them.
+Using proper semantic markup is a must so that the users of screen readers can navigate through the table one cell at a time, hearing column and row headers spoken to them.

 * `<th>` shouldn’t contain heading elements.
 * `<th>` should be descriptive and relevant.